gmartinonQM/mapie_llm/README.md

    - Define an `LLMClassifier` wrapper to make predictions in a structured format.

 4. **Conformal Prediction with MAPIE**
-   - Use `SplitConformalClassifier` to calibrate the model on a subset of the data.
+   - Use `SplitConformalClassifier` to conformalize the model on a subset of the data.
    - Generate prediction sets with a 95% confidence level.

 5. **Evaluation & Visualization**